Protestantism in Brazil

-Protestantism in Brazil began in the 19th century, and grew in the 20th century.
-The 2010 Census reported that 22.2% of the Brazilian population is Protestant, while in 2020 the percentage was estimated to have risen to 31% of the population, meaning over 65 million individuals, making it the second largest Protestant population in the Western world.
+Protestantism in Brazil began in the 19th century and grew in the 20th century.
+The 2022 census reported that 26.8% of the Brazilian population was Protestant, over 47 million individuals, making it the second largest Protestant population in the Western world.
+Another 2020 study from the Association of Religion Data Archives estimated that Brazil's Protestant population was 15.12%.

 Brazilian Protestantism is primarily represented by Evangelical and Pentecostal churches, and a smaller proportion of Baptists.
 The remainder is made up of Lutherans, Adventists, Presbyterians and other mainline Protestant traditions.

-Since 2010, the number of Catholics in Brazil has dropped by an average of 1.2% per year, on the other hand, the number of Evangelicals has grown by 0.8% per year.

 History

 Origins

-Protestantism was first practiced by Huguenot travelers in attempts to colonize the country while it was under the Portuguese colonial rule.
+Protestantism was first practiced in Brazil by Huguenot travelers attempting to colonize the country while it was under the Portuguese colonial rule.
 These attempts, however, would not persist.

-A French mission sent by John Calvin was established in 1557, in one of the islands of Guanabara Bay, where the France Antarctique was founded.
+A French mission sent by John Calvin was established in 1557 on one of the islands of Guanabara Bay, where the France Antarctique colony was founded.
 On March 10 of the same year, these Calvinists held the first Protestant service in Brazil and, according to some accounts, the first in all the New World.

-Protestant religions were often introduced by immigrants from Europe but over the last three decades, the number of Neo Pentecostal churches such as the Universal Church of the Kingdom of God have grown significantly.
+Varieties of Protestantism were often introduced by immigrants from Europe but over the last three decades, the number of Neo-Pentecostal churches such as the Universal Church of the Kingdom of God has grown significantly.